Evancruise/Python_shooting2dgame/README.md

 This is an attempt to recreate the game after 32 years using Python programming language.
 This was not easy to recreate and I had to look up a lot of the logic on internet.

-## Story

-You are the local Missile Commander for the Missile Intercept Launch Function.

-You are responsible for the safety of millions of citizens in six nearby cities.
-Nuclear war has just broken out.
-Wave after wave of nuclear warheads have been detected re-entering the atmostphere in your zone of control.

-All that stands between the last remaining citizens of your country and a fireball of death are your lightning reflexes and sharp-shooting aim.

-Get ready!

-##System
-This is written on Microsoft Windows machine.

 ## How to Play
 You try to shoot the fireballs aiming your cities to defend your citizens.